StudioEtrange/docker-ombi/README.md

 ### Volumes

 Inside container
-`/data/ombi` will contain ombi configuration and database
+`/data/ombi` will contain ombi configuration and files

 If host `<data path>` does not exist, docker will create it automaticly with root user.
 You should use mkdir before launching docker to control ownership.